innovayio/AI-Safe-Transportation-DigitalCities/README.md

-# AI for Smart Transportation Use Case
+# AI for Digital cities: Safe Intelligent Transportation Systems Use Case